sirodoht/aspen/README.md

 Create a db, user and password all `aspen`.
-See [here](https://gist.github.com/sirodoht/0666e232e1baf76f76bac43eb2600e2b) for a cheatsheet and [here](https://github.com/sirodoht/aspen/blob/master/config/default.yml#L5) for the credentials this app uses.
+See [here](https://gist.github.com/sirodoht/0666e232e1baf76f76bac43eb2600e2b) for a cheatsheet and [here](https://github.com/sirodoht/aspen/blob/master/config/default.yml#L5) for the local Postgres credentials.

 Then:
 ```sh